 If you’ve ever felt lost, it might be because you’ve focused on being what people expect you to be — a good and nice person.
-After decades of valuing other people’s opinions and looking for external validation rather than building up your relationship with yourself, it’s no surprise you’re feeling lost.
 Being nice is always about making other people comfortable (A.K.A. people-pleasing).
 It’s telling them what they want to hear instead of what they need to hear.
 Sometimes, this looks like lying to them when they desperately need to hear the truth.

 But focusing on being kind to yourself and others keeps you on a path meant for you, not just because it’s more convenient for others.
 Why?
 Because instead of trying to contort yourself to fit into a label or live by the rules others have set, you live by your own moral code, core values, and authenticity.
 When you make decisions throughout the day based on these, you’ll always know who you are, and you’ll never be lost.
 These serve as your compass, map, and guideposts.

 Why I’m not nice anymore, and why you shouldn’t be either.

 I used to tell people how nice I was, but not anymore.
 It’s because nice is small; it’s keeping the peace no matter what, even when awkward and uncomfortable truth is what’s needed.

 Quite literally, the definition of nice is: pleasant, enjoyable, and satisfactory.
 The origin of the word comes from the Latin word nescius, meaning “not knowing”.
 Throughout history, the word transformed into coy or reserved.

 The idea of keeping people (mostly women, people of color, LGBTQIA, etc.) proud of being nice, works out well for people who benefit from a patriarchal and xenophobic society.
 But it’s the 21st century and the perfect time to be proud of your other qualities like your ambition, kindness, compassion, etc.